 If you come up short on metal carts, the right end table might work to suit your purposes.
 You’ll have to consider if you want to add wheels to make it more mobile or not.

-Cleaning Up a Bar Cart
+Step Two: Clean Up The Bar Cart

 Once you’ve acquired the bar cart base, you’ll want to give it a good cleaning.
 Make sure to wipe it down thoroughly with a strong cleaning solution.
 We recommend using a cloth towel or rag instead of paper towels as you’ll want to be able to apply more pressure and really scrub.